10emeDEV/basicstream-cpp-lib/README.txt

 Installation:
 -------------

-1. Place the `basicstream` file (without extension) in this folder.
+1. Place the `basicstream` file (without extension) with the .bat file in the same folder.
 2. Double-click `install_basicstream.bat`.
 3. The script will copy the file to your MinGW include directory.
 4. You can then use the library in your code like this: